CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

-At Caritas, we are committed to protecting personal information and we take our responsibilities regarding the security of staff, service user, supporter and volunteer information very seriously.
+At Caritas, we are committed to protecting personal information and we take our responsibilities regarding the security of information about staff, supporter, volunteer and those that use our services very seriously.
 This Privacy Notice explains what personal data we collect about you, how and why we use it, who we disclose it to and how we protect it.
-Caritas is the official charity of the Diocese of Salford.
+Caritas is the principle social action charity of the Diocese of Salford.
 Caritas is a charity which provides social care services to improve the lives of people who use our services.
-Caritas enables individuals to enjoy and achieve in their lives and to contribute fully within their communities.
-Our mission is: ‘Inspired by the Gospel, Caritas helps people in need and provides opportunities for community service’.
+We enable individuals to enjoy and achieve in their lives and to contribute fully within their communities.
+Our mission is: ‘Inspired by the Gospel, Caritas helps people facing challenge and crisis and provides opportunities for community service.’

 WHO IS RESPONSIBLE FOR YOUR DATA